artur-ciocanu/launch.en/help/faq.md

 ## I heard there are plug-ins now.
 What's that about?

 Tags are built into the [!DNL Adobe Experience Platform] and are fully extensible.
-Customers, [!DNL Adobe] Partners, agencies, and marketing or advertising technology vendors can build a tags extension that adds new functionality or modifies existing functionality.
+Customers, [!DNL Adobe] Partners, agencies, and marketing or advertising technology vendors can build a tag extension that adds new functionality or modifies existing functionality.
 The system allows partners and clients to build, manage, and update their own integrations.
 This is just one way [!DNL Adobe] is opening up the [!DNL Adobe Experience Platform] so customers and partners can build products and businesses on it.
 This helps everyone connect Adobe technology to the marketing and advertising technologies from other vendors with greater ease.

 ## Will all third-party extensions be available right away?